SAP/terraform-provider-sap-cloud-identity-services/docs/resources/application.md

 Optional:

 - `advanced_assertion_attributes` (Attributes List) Identical to the assertion attributes, except that the assertion attributes can come from other Sources. (see [below for nested schema](#nestedatt--authentication_schema--advanced_assertion_attributes))
+- `assertion_attributes` (Attributes List) User attributes to be sent to the application.
+The Source of these attributes is always the Identity Directory, thus only valid attribute values will be accepted. (see [below for nested schema](#nestedatt--authentication_schema--assertion_attributes))
 - `conditional_authentication` (Attributes List) Define rules for authenticating identity provider according to email domain, user type, user group, and IP range.
 Each rule is evaluated by priority until the criteria of a rule are fulfilled. (see [below for nested schema](#nestedatt--authentication_schema--conditional_authentication))
 - `default_authenticating_idp` (String) A default identity provider can be used for users with any user domain, group and type.
 This identity provider is used when none of the defined authentication rules meets the criteria.
 - `sso_type` (String) The preferred protocol for the application.
 Acceptable values are : `openIdConnect`, `saml2`,